 The GeForce RTX 3080 is not geared towards 1080p gaming.
 This card is designed for higher resolution, like 4K UHD.
 But let’s just see what happens if we try to play games on a 1080p resolution with the RTX 3080.
 Below are the results:

 At 1080p, it doesn’t look good for the RTX 3080 in some games.
 As you can see, in games like Assassin’s Creed Odyssey, and Ghost Recon Wildlands, it performed slower than the RTX 2080 Ti.
 I’m not sure if this is a driver issue, or there’s something else going on here.
 But I am planning to test these again when I get more RTX 3080 and newer drivers to compare.

 Let’s see it’s performance on 1440p next.

 The test and the list of games are the same.
 The games were tested with their highest or maximum graphics quality.
 Below are the results:

 The results are a bit better now in 1440p.
-However, we can still see a lackluster performance in Assasin’s Creed and Monster Hunter World.
+However, we can still see a lackluster performance in Assasin’s Creed.
 We ran the tests several times just to make sure the data is correct.
 We even uninstall and reinstall both the drivers and the card itself.
 The results were the same.